rohithvenkatesh/opinionated-sveltekit/README.md

 2. the `prettier-plugin-tailwindcss` npm package will take care of ordering tailwind classes

-3. for html tags, if the `class` attribute ends up > 80 line width, split into a newline with _similar_ attributes grouped per line (this takes place after the `prettier-plugin-tailwindcss` npm package has ordered the classes).
+3. for html tags, if the `class` attribute ends up > 80 line width, split into a newline with _similar_ attributes grouped per line (this takes place after the `prettier-plugin-tailwindcss` npm package has ordered the classes)

     use your best heuristic — default to force wrapping at 80 characters.